 It is perfectly acceptable to drench the bathroom floors/walls/counters, so long as one closes the door afterwards.

 For better or worse, these are all things we moms expect to happen.
 Messes will be made, urine will be consumed – it’s par for the course.
 But then there are some things that happen around us that are outside of our control.
 Acts committed by external forces, originally designed to make our lives easier, but in reality – they just totally missed the mark.

 Indoor Play Places that Don’t Open Until 10am

-I know all of you indoor play places are attempting to do us moms a service, but if we’ve made it to 10am in our house, I’m feeling like we’ve pretty much already conquered the day.
+I know all of you indoor play places are attempting to do us moms a service and make parenting easier, but if we’ve made it to 10am in our house, I’m feeling like we’ve pretty much already conquered the day.
 You really want to help a mama out?
 I’m going to need you to go ahead and open up at 7am.
 Or better yet, go ahead and do a soft open at 6:15, so we can get a good spot on one of the benches that has a good view of the indoor cargo net.
 And if you could also open from like, I don’t know, 1:45am to 3:45am, that would be killer.
 I know plenty of moms who could really use a place for their kids to burn off some energy in the middle of the night.

 And also, please get rid of that cargo net.
 It’s a death trap.

-Regularly Scheduled Programming on PBS
+Parenting after the Regularly Scheduled Programming on PBS